immersve/immersve-docs/docs/guides/authentication.md

 ## API Key Authentication

 Each request must be made with the following headers:

+Authentication:
 - **x-api-key** - The API key issued by Immersve
 - **x-api-secret** - The API secret issued by Immersve

+Target account:
 - **x-account-id** - The account ID targeted by the operation.
 This can be omitted if the target is the root account (such as when creating an account for example)

+The caller must have the correct permissions over this account to perform the requested operation.
 ## SIWE Authentication

 The use of web3-native authentication mechanisms within the context of card issuance means that the same level of protection to a user's funds in self-custodial wallets is applied to their activities as a cardholder.